 The story of Rover and Triumph: births, deaths and marriages

 On 6 January 1971, it was revealed that strikes had cost British Leyland, Britain’s biggest exporter, £30 to £40 million in lost profits in the previous 1969/70 financial year, and sent the group’s profit tumbling from £40.4 million to £3.93 million.

-Most of the labour disputes occurred on the Austin-Morris and manufacturing side of the business, and the £3.93 million profit was caused by a £15.95 million loss at its volume car division.
-This offset a £19.88 million profit from the Specialist Car (Jaguar Rover Triumph), Truck and Bus and Special Products Divisions and from British Leyland International.
+Most of the labour disputes occurred on the Austin Morris and Manufacturing side of the business, and the £3.93 million profit was caused by a £15.95 million loss at its volume car division.
+This offset a £19.88 million profit from the Specialist Car (Jaguar, Rover and Triumph), Truck and Bus and Special Products divisions and from British Leyland International.